 External requests are too slow, what to do?

 Requests to another server – such as an API – during a page creation should turn on a big red light warning.
 Very few things can hurt more your backend performances.
-Here are some tips if you encounter this problem:
+Here are some tips if you face this problem:

 - try to parallelize them.